squarism/squarism.github.io/_posts/2017-05-23-gb-project-example.markdown

 FATAL: command "build" failed: no packages supplied
 {% endhighlight %}

-So, delete that last one and let's do something more useful.
+So, delete that directory and let's do something more useful.

 Gb wants a subdirectory for a package under src to tell it what to build.
 For our examples let's make a pretend calculator.
 Our working directory is going to be `pretend_calculator`.
 This can be anywhere.
 Under your home, tmp,